-- Uniforms or specified types of clothing needed during Job Search, training participation and for employment. - Interview clothing, hygiene supplies and hair cut/style when assessed necessary.
+- Uniforms or specified types of clothing needed during Job Search, training participation and for employment, including personal protection devices;

+- Interview clothing, hygiene supplies and hair cut/style when assessed necessary.

+- Assistance with books, fees, school supplies, and other necessary items for postsecondary education;

+- Linkages to community services;

+- Assistance with educational testing;

+- Legal-aid services;

+- Referrals to health care;

 - ADA accommodations to assist participants who have disabilities and are ineligible for assistance through accommodation resources listed on https://jobs.mo.gov/dwde0#Disability%20Accommodations%20Resources or through Vocational Rehabilitation; and are applicable to training, employment activities and/or job retention.
 In most cases, documentation is required to support each requested accommodation.
-This information is secured in a locked cabinet. - Child care assistance is allowed for participants to attend training, work experience, complete job search, or the initial weeks of OJT or unsubsidized employment.
-The child care provider's weekly rate will be used; minus assistance in that same week paid by other supporting agencies such as FSD childcare payments.
+This information is secured in a locked cabinet. - Child care assistance is allowed for participants to attend training, work experience, complet job search, or the initial weeks of OJT or unsubsidized employment.
+The child care provider' weekly rate will be used; minus assistance in that same week paid by other supporting agencies such as FSD childcare payments.
 The weekly rate and amounts received from other agencies, in requested week(s) must by documented by the childcare provider.
-If the provider only charges a daily rate for a child, then this rate will need to be documented and and explained by the provider that they are charging the customer a daily rate and how the rate is charged based on attendance of the child. - Housing related expenses including a one-time house or rental payment and/or deposit, utility payment, or a deposit to activate service. - Small equipment and/ or tools needed for training and/or employment. - Transportation assistance may be provided to individuals during job search, training participation, and during the initial weeks of employment. - Payments for drug testing, mental evaluations, medical evaluations, exam fees, and other employment or training related fees may be authorized when deemed appropriate and beneficial to the participant's goal attainment. - Emergency Aid: Emergency Aid is a one-time or rare expense paid to allow a customer to continue participating in WIOA activities, such as school, work experience, OJT, etc. If the customer is having extreme financial difficulty, staff should be assisting him/her with needed financial information (development of a budget, credit counseling, debt management, etc.). - Emergency aid payments must be well documented in Service Notes.
+If the provider only charges a daily rate for a child, then this rate will need to be documented and and explained by the provider that they are charging the customer a daily rate and how the rate is charged based on attendance of the child. - Housing related expenses including a one-time house or rental payment and/or deposit, utility payment, or a deposit to activate service. - Small equipment and/or tools needed for training and/or employment. - Transportation assistance may be provided to individuals during job search, training participation, and during the initial weeks of employment. - Payments for drug testing, mental evaluations, medical evaluations, exam fees, and other employment or training related fees may be authorized when deemed appropriate and beneficial to the participant's goal attainment. - Emergency Aid: Emergency Aid is a one-time or rare expense paid to allow a customer to continue participating in WIOA activities, such as school, work experience, OJT, etc. If the customer is having extreme financial difficulty, staff should be assisting him/her with needed financial information (development of a budget, credit counseling, debt management, etc.). - Emergency aid payments must be well documented in Service Notes.
 If there is confidential information, Service Notes should refer to the "hard" file.

-Examples include: payment of utility bills, a car insurance payment; a one-time house or rental payment and/or deposit, a deposit to activate services, and vehicle repairs.
+Examples of emergency assistance include, but are not limited to: payment of utility bills, a car insurance payment; a one-time house or rental payment and/or deposit, a deposit to activate services, and vehicle repairs.